prisma-collective/docs/docs/collaborators/communities of place/hubs.md

 - Ability to invoice for organizing efforts
 - Growing reputation and impact locally
 - Keeping local talent local, investing in local innovation ecosystems
-- Focussing on real needs in the surrounding community and the fulfilment that comes with working at a
+- Focussing on real needs in the surrounding community and the fulfilment that comes with working at a relatable level of impact
+- Grow individuals that are solution and potential oriented

 **2. Developers and Entrepreneurs:**